JETSCAPE/X-SCAPE/README.md

 ## Doxygen documentation

-An overview of the code structure and the functionality can be obtained by building the HTML doxygen documentation by running
+An overview of the code structure and functionality can be obtained by building the HTML doxygen documentation.
+Run
 ```
 doxygen JetScapeDoxy.conf
 ```